 - Share some compelling statistics.
-According to Global Workplace Analytics, two thirds of employers with remote workers say that their telecommuters are more productive than those who work full time in the office.
+According to Global Workplace Analytics, two-thirds of employers with remote workers say that their telecommuters are more productive than those who work full time in the office.
 Likewise, in a 2014 study, the co-founders of the Chinese travel website CTrip allowed some workers to work remotely on a regular basis, then compared their productivity to that of in-office employees.
-The remote workers made 13.5 percent more calls than their onsite colleagues — the equivalent of almost a full extra day’s work in a typical week.
+The remote worker made 13.5 percent more calls than their onsite colleagues — the equivalent of almost a full extra day’s work in a typical week.

 - Mention how if you didn’t spend so much time commuting, you’d have more hours to dedicate to work.
-This is a great follow up to point number one.
+This is a great follow-up to point number one.
 Of course, you’ll have to put your money where your mouth is on this one, so be prepared to prove your point by being consistently available and extra productive.